keyvan-amiri/PGTNet/README.md

 **<a name="part5">5.
 Inference with PGTNet:</a>**

-The inference (i.e., get prediction of PGTNet for all examples in the test set) can be achieved similar to the training step.
+The inference (i.e., get prediction of PGTNet for all examples in the test set) can be done similar to the training step.
 To do so, run commands like:
 ```
 python main.py --cfg configs/GPS/bpic2015m1-GPS+LapPE+RWSE-ckptbest-eventinference.yaml run_multiple_splits [0,1,2,3,4] seed 42
 ```
 All configuration files required to inference with a PGTNet based on the event logs used in our experiments are collected [here](https://github.com/keyvan-amiri/PGTNet/tree/main/evaluation_configs).

+In principle, the inference configuration files are similar to the training configuration files.
+The most important difference is that, the **train.mode** is set to **"event-inference"** instead of "custom".
+The inference configuration file additionally include another parameter called **pretrained.dir** by which we specify the folder that contais training results.
+For instance it can be something like this: `/home/kamiriel/GraphGPS/results/bpic2015m1-GPS+LapPE+RWSE-ckptbest`.